-- For law enforcement agencies, COPS Office awards require that both the top law enforcement executive (e.g., chief of police, sheriff, or equivalent) and the top government executive (e.g., mayor, board chairman, or equivalent) sign the application, and (if awarded funding) accept the Award Package.
-The top law enforcement executive must be assigned the role of Authorized Representative1 and the top government executive must be assigned the role of Authorized Representative 2 in Just Grants. - For non-law enforcement agencies (institutions of higher education, school districts, private organizations, etc.), COPS Office awards require that both the programmatic official (e.g., executive director, chief executive officer, or equivalent) and financial official (e.g., chief financial officer, treasurer, or equivalent) sign the application, and (if awarded funding) accept the Award Package.
+For law enforcement agencies, COPS Office awards require that both the top law enforcement executive (e.g., chief of police, sheriff, or equivalent) and the top government executive (e.g., mayor, board chairman, or equivalent) sign the application, and (if awarded funding) accept the award package.
+Both the top law enforcement executive and the top government executive must be assigned the role of Authorized Representative in Just Grants.

+For non-law enforcement agencies (institutions of higher education, school districts, private organizations, etc.), COPS Office awards require that both the programmatic official (e.g., executive director, chief executive officer, or equivalent) and financial official (e.g., chief financial officer, treasurer, or equivalent) sign the application, and (if awarded funding) accept the award package.
 These two officials must have the ultimate signatory authority to sign contracts on behalf of your organization.
-The programmatic official must be assigned the role of Authorized Representative 1 and the financial official must be assigned the role of Authorized Representative 2 in Just Grants.
+Both the programmatic official and the financial official must be assigned the role of Authorized Representative in Just Grants.